SimonHoenscheid/vagrant-puppet-development-environment/puppet5/modules/inifile/README.markdown

 end
 ~~~

-Now the settings in /etc/glance/glance-api.conf file can be managed as individual resources:
+Now you can manage the settings in the `/etc/glance/glance-api.conf` file as individual resources:

 ~~~puppet
 glance_api_config { 'HEADER/important_config':